PRP - PLATELET REACH PLASMA

 Within a few days of injury, the proliferative phase begins that is characterized by angiogenesis, collagen deposition, granulation tissue formation, epithelialization, and wound contraction.
 Finally, spanning from several weeks to months after an injury, the remodeling phase involves collagen maturation and apoptosis of excess cells.

-The potential benefits of PRP are thought to rely on the intrinsic properties and interplay between the concentrated growth factors.
+The potential benefits of platelets reach plasma are thought to rely on the intrinsic properties and interplay between the concentrated growth factors.
 Some of these important growth factors include:

 - platelet-derived endothelial growth factor,